ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 Let's now compute our `dgemv` with the work broken up into isolated units, just as before.

-We'll use the following type aliases:
+We'll use the following additional type aliases:
 ```cpp
 using stdex::full_extent;
 using stdex::submdspan;